anyc/libcortex/README.md

 another approach can be used: instead of starting an own event loop for every event source, a generic event loop is started and the single event sources are registered with this loop.
-Libcortex implements such a generic event loop but also provides a simple interface to start listening on some common event sources in a (Linux) operating system.
+Libcortex implements such a generic event loop but also provides a simple interface to start listening to some common event sources in a (Linux) operating system.

 Example